Andrea-Augello/Binary-calculator/README.md

 \pagebreak

 # Software
-Since it is not possible with the selected environment to have the Raspberry automatically load the source code at startup, the code is to be sent via a serial connection.
+Since it is not possible with the selected environment to have the Raspberry automatically load the source code from the storage at startup, the code is to be sent via a serial connection.

 The file transfer happens character by character at a quite limited speed, with significant delay after every character and newline, furthermore, every file has to be selected singularly.
 To cut down on transfer times, it is convenient to use a bash script to exclude unessential parts of the code (i.e. comments and empty lines), remove unnecessary newlines, and merge everything into a single file.